-- There is a potential for increasing the estimated mineral reserves with infill drilling as well as exploration drilling from underground and surface. - While the mineralized trend of veins is known to extend over a minimum 7 km strike length (Figure 7.2), only in few places has it been drilled sufficiently to identify inferred or higher mineral resources (Serra, Meio, Galena, Mãe de Leite, Come Quieto, Demetrio, and Valdette).
+- There is a potential for increasing the estimated mineral resources with infill drilling as well as exploration drilling from underground and surface. - While the mineralized trend of veins is known to extend over a minimum 12 km strike length (Figure 7.2), only in few places has it been drilled sufficiently to identify inferred or higher mineral resources (Serra, Meio, Galena, Mãe de Leite, Come Quieto, Demetrio, and Valdette).
 Large segments of veins remain untested or partially tested, some with significant mineralized vein intersections that remain open to offset drilling.
 These zones could yield additional mineralization for the project through discovery or enhancement of currently identified inferred to indicated resources.
 Highest priority targets for resource expansion include Come Quieto, Mãe de Leite, and Galena, all of which host open Inferred mineral resources and in the case of Galena, Indicted mineral resources.
-Other zones such as Mato Vehlo have yielded significant mineral intersections but have not been drilled in sufficient density for inclusion as inferred resource.
-Enhancement of mineral resources at the Coringa Gold Project has a high probability with additional drilling. - The project is fully staffed with capable management, engineers and geologists, and supporting personnel, which will minimize training. - The project is located in an area with existing and active mining operations with similar characteristics to the mining techniques proposed in this study.
+Other zones such as Mato Velho have yielded significant mineral intersections but have not been drilled in sufficient density for inclusion as inferred resource.
+Enhancement of mineral resources at the Coringa Gold Project has a high probability with additional drilling. - The project is partially staffed with key management in place.
+Serabi plans to use experienced mining and supporting personnel from its Palito Operations to further staff Coringa, integrating new employees at Palito.
+This will provide Coringa with experienced mining personnel minimizing the training requirements of the project and at the same time place new miners with the experienced team at Palito. - The project is located in an area with existing and active mining operations with similar characteristics to the mining techniques proposed in this study.
+The mining techniques employed at Serabi's Palito mine are directly applicable to Coringa.